top of page

 Sustainable Sovereign Compute

-We focus on building energy-efficient, GPU-accelerated infrastructure anchored in Manitoba’s hydro system—ensuring long-term reliability, resilience, and Canadian control.
+Building energy-efficient, GPU-accelerated infrastructure anchored in Manitoba’s hydro system—ensuring long-term reliability, resilience, and Canadian control.

 Partnerships